 Role of Sureline Broadband and Blue Mountain Networks

 To successfully compete for grant funding, it is important for Camp Sherman to demonstrate that we have a strong partnership with a private sector internet service provider who is able to complete the installation and maintain the resulting network.
 Sureline Broadband has recently partnered with Blue Mountain Networks to deliver fiber to Camp Sherman.
 Both companies have demonstrated a commitment to bringing fiber service to Camp Sherman, even if they do not profit on this venture.
 Sureline Broadband has already invested significantly in feasibility analysis, as well as applied for a conditional use permit to build the “middle mile” from Sisters to Camp Sherman.
-It is our goal to find a mutually beneficial pathway to fiber connectivity, which results in reliable connectivity for our community and a solid business model for Sureline.
+It is our goal to find a mutually beneficial pathway to fiber connectivity, which results in reliable connectivity for our community and a solid business model.